Backbone scaling limits for random walks on random critical trees: Finite versions of the SSBM and their link to the Brownian motion on the CRT

-Furthermore, since the location of the jumps of $H_n$ records the location of the branches that hang off $\T_n(K)$, displays \eqref{eq:jumpcvg} and \eqref{eq:cvgtrees} imply that $\T_n$ converges to a tree constructed by $\T(K)$ by attaching independent CRT's scaled by factors $(s_i)_{i\in\N}$ and located at positions $(F_K(d_i))_{i\in\N}$.
+Furthermore, since the location of the jumps of $H_n$ records the location of the branches that hang off $\T_n^K$, displays \eqref{eq:jumpcvg} and \eqref{eq:cvgtrees} imply that $\T_n$ converges to a tree constructed by $\mathfrak{T}^{(K)}$ by attaching independent CRTs scaled by factors $(s_i)_{i\in\N}$ and located at positions $(F_K(d_i))_{i\in\N}$.

-Finally, taking into account \eqref{localsub} and \eqref{eq:cvgtrees} by Lemma 4.10 in \cite{pitman2006combinatorial}, we get that the description above coincides with that of the claim of the Lemma (in terms of the conditioned Brownian bridge).
+Finally, Lemma 4.10 in \cite{pitman2006combinatorial} states that conditionally given the interval partition generated by its zero set, the excursion of the Brownian bridge $\overline{B}^{C_K}$ over each interval of length $t$ is distributed as a Brownian excursion of length $t$, independently for the different intervals.
+Therefore, taking into account \eqref{localsub} and \eqref{eq:cvgtrees} by we get that the description above coincides with that of the claim of the Lemma (in terms of the conditioned Brownian bridge). \end{proof}